Okay, I wish to announce the delayed start of the program today.

 Particularly a conservative.

-I mean, it doesn't matter what the public, whatever the publication is, if it alleges Tom Delay doesn't matter, it's all assumed to be true, and the press's operating philosophy is these are serious charges.
+I mean, it doesn't matter what the public has, whatever the publication is, if it alleges Tom DeLay, doesn't matter.

-We gotta look into this.
+We got to look into this.

-Why these allegations may add up to something.
+Why, these allegations may add up to something.

 We've got to find out what this is.